Last week was my birthday. It was a time of reflection as I look back on being part of the SharePoint Community for over

 One final illustration.
 I’m going to bring up my conference again.
-I live in the middle of nowhere Arkansas, and for the past ten years, I’ve been organizing a conference.
+I live in the middle of nowhere Arkansas, and for more than ten years, I’ve been organizing a conference.
 It started out as SharePoint Saturday Ozarks being held on a community college campus and has morphed into The North American Collaboration Summit in an awesome Convention Center on Branson Landing in Branson Missouri.
 I’m SWAMPED with people that want to come to speak at my event.
-A lot of my 70 speakers are MVPs from overseas… What on earth makes these people want to travel to the center of the US and talk about SharePoint, Microsoft 365, and Azure?
+A lot of my 70 speakers are MVPs from overseas… What on earth makes these people want to travel to the center of the US and talk about SharePoint, Microsoft 365, Azure, and Microsoft Viva?
 It’s the community.
 It’s the experience.
 It’s a nice culmination of all the friendships I’ve made, the effort I’ve put in, and relationships that we all value… plus I put on a pretty good show. 😉 Why do I do it?
 Purely selfish reasons… I want to show my friends a part of the world they wouldn’t otherwise have the opportunity to see.
 I want to bring an affordable but extremely high-quality conference to a part of the country that doesn’t get the love it deserves.
 I grew up around here.
 I like it here, and I want others to get the chance to see it as well, and thanks to the community I have the unique opportunity to do just that!!

 What are your thoughts?
 Do you have any additional insights?
 Disagree with me?
 What advice would you give to others wanting to be a part of this or any other community?